hyperjump-io/browser/README.md

 With this implementation, I use JSON Reference draft-03 from the original authors as a starting point and evolve the concept from there.
-Therefore, this implementation is not the same JSON Reference used by JSON Schema.
+Therefore, this implementation IS NOT the same JSON Reference used in recent drafts of JSON Schema.

 Documentation
 -------------